iiJozza/tictactoe/README.md

 - JavaScript
   - No errors were returned when passing through the [JShint validator](https://jshint.com/)
-  - Several varnings was however returned due to the using ES6 (ECMAScript 2015) features such as const, let, arrow functions (=>), and template literals.
+  - Several warnings was however returned due to the using ES6 (ECMAScript 2015) features such as const, let, arrow functions (=>), and template literals.

 ![JS Validator](https://github.com/iiJozza/tictactoe/blob/main/assets/readme-images/readme-validator-js.PNG)